Skip to main content

 During the development of the brain, neurons extend long processes called “axons” through a crowded environment along well-defined pathways to connect to distant cells.
 These connections eventually give rise to highly complex neuronal networks, along which information is transmitted and processed throughout the body.
 Past research has identified a variety of small signalling molecules that cells in the brain secrete to tell developing neurons where to grow.
 However, these molecules alone cannot explain the complex neuronal growth patterns we see.

-This project aims to close this comprehension gap.
-By combining state-of-the-art approaches in physics, engineering and biology, we investigate mechanosensitive molecular mechanisms that regulate neuronal growth and guidance.
-In particular, we are developing new methods that allow us to investigate how tissue stiffness impacts neuronal growth directly (through regulation of the forces exerted by neurons on their environment) and indirectly (by modulating chemical signalling pathways).
-Ultimately, we will develop a mathematical model based on our findings, which will enable us to predict where axons in the developing brain grow.
+This project aimed to close this comprehension gap.
+By developing and combining state-of-the-art approaches in physics, engineering and biology, we investigated mechanosensitive molecular mechanisms that regulate neuronal growth and guidance.
+In particular, we developed new methods that allowed us to investigate how tissue stiffness impacts neuronal growth directly (through regulation of the forces exerted by neurons on their environment) and indirectly (by modulating chemical signalling pathways).
+Furthermore, we developed a mathematical model based on our findings, which illuminated the role of stiffness gradients in guiding axons through developing brain tissue.

 We have developed new experimental techniques and data analysis software to investigate how neurons feel and respond to the mechanical properties of their environment.
-These enable us now to investigate how neurons respond to the stiffness of their environment.
+These enabled us now to investigate how neurons and neural tissue respond to the stiffness of their environment.

-During the first period, we found that neurons and other cells do not adapt their own stiffness to that of their environment, which contradicts a long-standing paradigm in the field.
+We found that neurons and other cells do not adapt their own stiffness to that of their environment, which contradicts a long-standing paradigm in the field.
 However, neuronal forces increase on stiffer substrate, and so does the activity of the mechanosensitive ion channel Piezo1.
-We investigated how Piezo1 is activated and what its activity triggers inside cells.
-We identified first molecules that are involved in both chemical and mechanical signalling, which could thus serve as interface between the two different types of signals.
-We are now extending our studies to other types of neurons and to living brains.
+We investigated how Piezo1 is activated and what its activity triggers inside of cells.
+We identified molecules that are involved in both chemical and mechanical signalling, which serve as interface between the two different types of signals.

 picture-erc.jpg